rebkova/Algorithms/README.md

 - Number of guessings = log2n. n = length of an array

 2 SELECTION SORT
-- Does not require soretd list/array.
+- Does not require sorted list/array.
-- Finds min value of the array and swaps it with the first item in an array.
+- Finds min value of an array and swaps it with the first item in an array.
 Iterates through subarrays.